Born: October 12, 1943

 In the years following her breakout role in There's Something About Mary, Lin continued working steadily in films such as Detroit Rock City (1999), Me, Myself & Irene (2000), Contagion (2002), Boat Trip (2002), Stuck On You (2003), A Cinderella Story (2004), Snakes on a Plane (2006), Asylum (2008) and My Sister's Keeper (2009).

 Despite landing loads of work and continuing her frightful film streak, it wasn't until 2011 that Lin would reach the pinnacle of her horror career.
 In the massively popular Insidious, the actress stepped into the role of renowned demonologist Elise Rainier, who is tasked with helping a family return their comatose child from an evil spirit realm.
 According to Lin, the process of landing the role wasn't all smooth sailing, particularly when she first read the movie's script.
 "I was so upset, I took it downstairs and locked it in a closet.
 I didn't want that thing by my head when I went to sleep," she recalled to US Today.
-Lin would go on to appear in the next two installments of the franchise, and is set to reprise her role again in 2017's Insidious: Chapter 4.
+Lin would go on to appear in the next two installments of the franchise, and reprises her role again in 2017's Insidious: The Last Key.